Heesen Yachts: Project Cosmos

 In 2019 Heesen began construction on its largest project to date, the 80.07-metre (262.7 ft) Project Cosmos.
 Designed with fast efficient cruising in mind, Cosmos draws on several innovative technologies to achieve a top speed close to 30 knots and an efficient cruising speed of over 20 knots.
 Her FDHF hull combines with all-aluminium construction to deliver the light weight needed to achieve her design speeds, but this also necessitated the development of a new construction technique in order to ensure the required structural strength.
 As a result, Heesen developed the Backbone – a now patented design element – which acts as a stiffening element running fore to aft.

-The project will also feature Rolls-Royce's Promas system in which the rudder and propeller are integrated into a single unit, which improves hydrodynamic efficiency.
+The project also features Rolls-Royce's Promas system in which the rudder and propeller are integrated into a single unit, which improves hydrodynamic efficiency.
 The Promas system for Cosmos has been developed and refined by Rolls-Royce at its Hydrodynamic Research Centre (HRC) in Kristinehamn, Sweden, with the optimal design being proved on 1:11 scale model testing at the HRC.

 In July 2020 the hull and superstructure were joined, showing the sleek profile design – which was created by British studio Winch Design – for the first time in the flesh.
 At the same time, the four-engine, two-gearbox propulsion system, as well as the Promas units, were also fitted.

-Cosmos is now undergoing fit-out with her launch, sea trials and delivery scheduled for November 2021.
+Project Cosmos was delivered as Genesis in August 2023.

 Innovation, research and development

-Innovation has always been a key facet of Heesen Yachts, and this was never more apparent than when yard was commissioned to build Octopussy, a yacht that was conceived from the outset to be the world's fastest superyacht.
-Designed by Mulder Design with an exterior penned by Gerhard Gilgenast, she was delivered in 1988 and achieved a top speed of 53.17 knots – a record at the time for a superyacht.
-Since then, Heesen Yachts has continued to set new standards in the design and construction of custom aluminium and steel motor yachts, with its aluminum range in particular proving popular with superyacht buyers around the world.

-More recently, a close collaboration with Dutch design studio Van Oossanen Naval Architects has led to further leaps in superyacht design.
-Van Oossanen's Fast Displacement Hull Form (FDHF) was conceived as a concept designed to offer efficiency over the entire speed range, and not just at a restricted speed interval around the maximum speed.
-The hull form, which is patented and which was first featured on a project that was begun in 2009, has shown resistance values that are 15 to 20 per cent better than those of well-designed hard chine hull forms at semi-displacement speeds.
-Other benefits include significantly increased onboard comfort, with better sea-keeping and wave reduction than more conventional hull forms.